 About Nightline Association

 Nightlines provide an anonymous and confidential listening and information service, run by students for students at their university.
 They work to improve student mental health and wellbeing and are open at night when no other university welfare services are available.
-Nightline services now cover over 100 universities and colleges, or over 1.8 million students, across the UK and Ireland thanks to an incredible team of over 2,100 trained student volunteers.
+Nightline services now cover over 100 universities and colleges, or over 1.5 million students, thanks to an incredible team of over 2,500 trained student volunteers.

 The Nightline Association is the registered charity that supports, promotes and develops Nightlines.
-Nightline Association is run entirely by volunteers, who get to play a hands on operational and strategic role in the running of a national charity.
+Nightline Association is run almost entirely by volunteers, who get to play a hands-on operational and strategic role in the running of a national charity.
 By volunteering for the Nightline Association you will not only gain more awareness of the work of the Association and the charity sector, you will also gain transferable skills and make new friends.

 Duties and Responsibilities